 Ken Vernoy, Culture/Art

-Photos from the 2017 meeting are posted on the Kansas Delaware facebook page.
+Photos from the 2018 meeting will be posted on the Kansas Delaware facebook page.